seby408/seby408.github.io/_pages/about.md

 In addition to my work, I am also the Co-founder of Fuerza Ventures, a firm focused on strengthening underrepresented founders.

 I was born in San Jose, but I grew up in the Sacramento area.
-In 2021, I moved to Dallas, TX.
+In 2021, I moved to Dallas, TX and have now returned to San Jose.
 I'm a first-generation Mexican-American and the very first of my family to attend a four-year institution, UC Davis.

-In my spare time, I enjoy soccer (Arsenal FC), tennis, and traveling to learn about different cultures.
+In my spare time, I enjoy soccer (Arsenal FC), hockey (Go Sharks!), tennis, and traveling to learn about different cultures.
 I've visited over 30 different countries.

 # Resume